icclab/gpd/README.md

-# Branch currently contains VIP demo for Tiago robot
+# Branch currently contains WIP demo for Tiago robot
-# for Fetch demo version please use the **fetch-demo** branch
+# For Fetch demo version please use the **fetch-demo** branch

 # How to start Fetch pick&place demo